NextSDS Logo

 Medical Treatment

-Water spray or fog.
-Foam.
-Dry chemical powder.
-BCF (where regulations permit).
+Water spray or fog, foam, dry chemical powder, BCF (where regulations permit).

 Containers may explode when heated - Ruptured cylinders may rocket.
 May burn but does not ignite easily.
 Fire exposed cylinders may vent contents through pressure relief devices thereby increasing vapour concentration.
 Fire may produce irritating, poisonous or corrosive gases.
 Runoff may create fire or explosion hazard.
+Contains low boiling substance: Closed containers may rupture due to pressure buildup under fire conditions.

-๐Ÿ›ก๏ธ Firefighter Protection Equipment
+Firefighter Protection

 Wear full body protective clothing with breathing apparatus.